wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;I do not mean identity of essence or substance, nor similarity of form.
 I mean the actual entering into the minds and hearts of others and participating in their personal experiences.
 Can you suffer and rejoice with me, or you only infer what I feel from observation and analogy?

-**M:**&ensp;All beings are in me.
+**M:**&ensp;All beïngs are in me.
 But bringing down into the brain the content of another brain requires special training.
 There is nothing that cannot be achieved by training.

 **Q:**&ensp;I am not your projection, nor are you mine.
 I am on my own right, not merely as your creation.
 This crude philosophy of imagination and projection does not appeal to me.
 You are depriving me of all reälity.
 Who is the image of whom?
 You are my image or am I yours.
 Or am I an image in my own image!
 No, something is wrong somewhere.